 Working self-employed as a consultant is an option for those with significant experience.

 - Modern Building Services

 Specialist recruitment agencies, such as Hays Building Services, also handle vacancies and short-term contract opportunities.

 You can work towards becoming a professionally registered building services engineer with the Engineering Council.
 To do so, you must be a member of a licensed institution, in this case CIBSE.

 It's important to keep up with changes in technology and processes in building services engineering, as these are developing all the time.
 There are many helpful short courses, conferences and workshops available.
-Professional bodies, such as CIBSE, and trade associations, such as the Association for Consultancy and Engineering (ACE) provide opportunities in areas such as:
+Professional bodies, such as CIBSE, and trade associations, such as the Association for Consultancy and Engineering (ACE), provide opportunities in areas including:

 - design legislation

 - changes in standards

 CIBSE also has the Young Engineers Network (YEN), which consists of regional centres that provide a forum and support network for engineers new to the profession.